StanleyChan00/Cybersecurity-Learning-Journey/README.md

 Hello!

-This repository is where I will be documenting the concepts that I encounter in my ongoing studies into IT & cybersecurity!
-It will include various courses, certification prep, as well as hands-on lab work.
+This repository is where I will be documenting the concepts that I encounter in my ongoing studies into IT & cybersecurity, as well as the labs that I built to practice them!
+It will include various courses, certification prep, as well as lab work.

 I put in a lot of effort into ensuring these notes are very comprehensive.
 Not only do they serve as good material for me to look back on if needed, but the method I use to study and document these notes really solidify my understanding of all these concepts